WongLabPrograms/COMPASS/examples/standard/README.txt

 These files show how to perform a standard simulation.

-To run: python /path/to/COMPASS/COMPASS.py -t example-tree.tre -p example-parameters.txt
+To run: COMPASS.py example-tree.tre -p example-parameters.txt